laksmisetiawati/react-native-with-sqlite/README.md

 The generated APK can be found under `android/app/build/outputs/apk/release/app-release.apk`, and is ready to be distributed.

-Please visit [React Native](https://facebook.github.io/react-native/docs/signed-apk-android)'s site to read their generating APK documentations if you macOS.
+Please visit [React Native](https://facebook.github.io/react-native/docs/signed-apk-android)'s site to read their generating APK documentations if you use macOS.
 Also, mostly I was just copy-paste their documentations.
 [^](#table-of-contents)